Terran Orbital Corporation (LLAP) Shares Plummet Below 1-Year High

 Sponsored

-The average price point forecasted by analysts for Terran Orbital Corporation (LLAP) is $8.30, which is $6.82 above the current market price.
-The public float for LLAP is 75.86M, and currently, short sellers hold a 11.16% ratio of that float.
-The average trading volume of LLAP on May 24, 2023 was 4.48M shares.
+The average price estimated by analysts for LLAP is $6.98, which is $5.77 above than the current price.
+The public float for LLAP is 75.89M, and at present, short sellers hold a 11.22% of that float.
+The average trading volume of LLAP on May 30, 2023 was 3.76M shares.

 LLAP’s Market Performance

-During the last 5 trading sessions, LLAP remain unchanged, which changed the moving average for the period of 200-days by -63.47% in comparison to the 20-day moving average, which settled at $1.7025.
-In addition, Terran Orbital Corporation saw -1.27% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LLAP fell by -20.67%, which changed the moving average for the period of 200-days by -73.20% in comparison to the 20-day moving average, which settled at $1.6320.
+In addition, Terran Orbital Corporation saw -24.68% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading